 Price risk exposure arises from the Fund's investment portfolio.
-The investments are classified on the Statement of financial position as at fair value through profit or loss.
+The investments are classified on the Statement of Financial Position as at fair value through profit or loss.
 All securities investments present a risk of loss of capital.
 The maximum risk resulting from financial instruments is determined by the fair value of the financial instruments.

-The Investment Manager mitigates this price risk through diversification and a careful selection of securities within specified limits set by the Board.
+The Investment Manager mitigates this price risk through diversification and a careful selection of securities and other financial instruments within specified limits set by the Board.